 - applicants who are currently receiving support from the Talent Development Grant Scheme.

-Please refer to Section 2 of the Voucher Procedure Grant Scheme for all conditions and grounds for rejection.
+Please refer to International Vouchers and the Voucher Procedure Grant Scheme for all conditions and grounds for rejection.

 For International Vouchers, a distinction is made between trips within and outside Europe:

-- For trips within Europe (zone 1), you can apply for a contribution to the expenses of no more than two days up to a grant not exceeding € 1,500.
+- For trips within Europe (zone 1), you can apply for a contribution to the expenses of no more than two days up to a maximum of € 1,500.

-- For trips outside Europe (zone 2), you can apply for a contribution to the expenses of no more than four days up to a grant not exceeding € 2,500.
+- For trips outside Europe (zone 2), you can apply for a contribution to the expenses of no more than four days up to a maximum of € 2,500.

 You can check this list of countries to determine if your trip is in zone 1 or 2: